bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 70°
-- Breezy and Mostly Clear
+- Windy
-- 78% humidity
+- 82% humidity
-- 20 mph wind
+- 18 mph wind
-- 17% cloud cover
+- 0% cloud cover
-- 49 AQI 🟩
+- 48 AQI 🟩
-- 0.48 inches of rain expected in the next 48 hours
+- 1.94 inches of rain expected in the next 48 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>